 Book this Nepal trek and get a complimentary one hour Trekker’s’ massage after the trek is over.
 The masseuses will be from a marginalized community.
 This is part of our Diversity, Equity, and Inclusion.

-Short Annapurna Circuit with Tilicho lake Culinary trek
+Short Annapurna Circuit with Tilicho lake Wellness trek

 Annapurna Circuit with Tilicho Lake Trek takes us to one o Nepal’s highest lakes in the Manang District.
 This “classic” journey of Annapurna Circuit combined with Tilicho Lake Trek starts with a drive to Besisahar in the lowland paddy fields, gaining altitude steadily along the Marshyangdi River.
-It passes through oak and pine forests and eventually emerging into high altitude desert country at Manang (3597 m.) and above.
+Next, it passes through oak and pine forests and eventually emerging into high altitude desert country at Manang (3597 m.) and above.
 These days there is a fair-weather road from Besisahar all the way to Manang.
-However, we drive to Koto to allow our bodies to adjust to the altitude slowly.
+First, however, we drive to Koto to allow our bodies to adjust to the altitude slowly.

 We stay an extra night at Manang to allow acclimatization by taking a hike to a higher elevation.